-Virginia Clarke is the executive director of the Sustainable Agriculture and Food Systems Funders (SAFSF), an international network of grantmakers working to create networking, educational, and collaboration opportunities for the philanthropic community working to support vibrant, healthy and just food and farm systems.
+Virginia Clarke is the executive director of Sustainable Agriculture and Food Systems Funders (SAFSF), a network of grantmakers working to strengthen connections, build capacity, and foster collaboration of the philanthropic and investment communities in support of vibrant, healthy and just food and farm systems.
 She started with SAFSF in 2003 as a part-time coordinator and has led the network in its growth and impact ever since.

 Prior to SAFSF, she worked with a variety of international education programs including the University of California’s Education Abroad Program as the regional director assistant for Asia and Africa, and the Salzburg Seminar in Austria where she was a program director and led outreach efforts in Latin America.
 Other life/work opportunities involved a stint at the World Bank; leading a management reorganization for a private clothing manufacturer; assisting immigrants in their efforts to secure legal residency in the U.S.; and creating/running a restitution project for juvenile offenders in Western Massachusetts.
 Her fluency in Spanish stems from living and working in Spain, Bolivia and Mexico.

 Virginia has a Masters in International Administration from the School for International Training and a B.A. with honors in Spanish from the University of California, Santa Barbara.
 A TEDx Manhattan alumni (2014), Virginia lives in Santa Barbara, CA and has two daughters.